-Unlike traditional mineral resources that occur as solid deposits, mineral-enriched brines reside within porous- and fractured-rock aquifers.
+Unlike traditional mineral resources that occur as solid deposits, mineral-enriched brine resources reside within porous- and fractured-rock aquifers.
 Estimating the mineral resources and reserves in a brine deposit presents technical challenges; this process requires understanding not only the spatial and temporal variability of brine densities and concentrations but also the variability of flow characteristics in the host aquifer.
-M&A helps clients develop sound mining plans by exploring, characterizing, quantifying, and developing their mineral reserves.
+Since 2009, M&A has helped clients develop sound mining plans by exploring, characterizing, quantifying, and developing their mineral reserves.

 - Conducting field and modeling investigations to define drainable resources and economically extractable reserves

 - Developing variable-density groundwater flow models to predict how mineral concentrations change with pumping

 - Assessing freshwater resources required for mineral processing